-New Orleans braces for more rain as city works to clean up fallout from flood
+New Orleans braces for more rain as city works to clean up flood fallout

 'We have been told lies'

 New Orleanians expect street flooding during storms.
-But even longtime residents expressed confusion and frustration at the length of time water lingered on streets after Saturday's deluge, especially when city leaders at first said the drainage system was "operating at its maximum capabilities," CNN affiliate WDSU reported.
+But even lifelong residents expressed confusion and frustration at the length of time water lingered on streets after Saturday's deluge, especially when city leaders at first said the drainage system was "operating at its maximum capabilities," CNN affiliate WDSU reported.

 Anger boiled over during a five-hour hearing Tuesday, when some of those same city leaders admitted key pumps that serve flooded neighborhoods were broken.

-"We have been told lies and that's the truth," City Councilwoman LaToya Cantrell said, CNN affiliate WVUE reported.
+"We have been told lies, and that's the truth," City Councilwoman LaToya Cantrell said, CNN affiliate WVUE reported.
 "We are so sick and tired of not being told what the facts are in order for us to create real solutions to address the infrastructure problems that we have in the city of New Orleans."

 Landrieu said he did not know before Saturday's storms that drainage capacity was far below its maximum level in affected neighborhoods.
 That oversight, along with the misinformation his underlings initially shared, pushed him to demand they step down, he said.